somonesummers/somonesummers.github.io/fieldwork.md

 </div>

 ### Scientist on TIME Team Expedition
-Spent 2 weeks on Thwaites Glacier as a team of 6 recovering passive seismic and GPS equipment that had been deployed for 2 years.
-Additionally did 2 days of bistatic radar surveying.
-This season was severely impacted by logistical constraints that shortened the season significantly.
+I spent 2 weeks on Thwaites Glacier as a team of 6 recovering passive seismic and GPS equipment that had been deployed for 2 years.
+Additionally we did 2 days of bistatic radar surveying.
+This season was impacted by logistical constraints that shortened the season significantly.

 <ul class="actions">
 	<li><a href="{{ 'TIME2021.html' | absolute_url }}" class="button">TIME 2021</a></li>